gojomo/zibcoin.org/index.md

 ## Why Zibcoin?

 The Zibcoin unit makes common daily transactional amounts - the cost of a meal, a ride, a bag of groceries – into whole countable numbers, now and for the foreseeable future.
-In Bitcoin today, these values are awkwardly tiny fractional values, deep-decimals unfamiliar to consumers.
-(And with Bitcoin's continuing success, this problem will only get worse.)
+In Bitcoin today, these values are already awkwardly tiny fractional values: long decimals unfamiliar to consumers.

-Unlike alternative names for the same unit, Zibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the prefix µ (greek *mu*) should be used or said.
+ZZibcoin avoids triggering a layperson's confusion over the *milli-*/*micro-* difference, or how the abbreviation prefix µ (greek *mu*) should be used or said.

-Zibcoin remains usefully suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.
+Zibcoin remains suggestive of 'Bitcoin', in form and sound, but is different enough to be easily distinguished when read or heard.

 Zibcoin avoids adding extra techie syllables (as with 'micro' or 'mu'/'eu') to the expression of everyday economic values.

-Truncated to 'zib', it even removes complexity for casual usage.
-'Zib' works well as a noun…
+Truncated to 'zib', it fits casual usage well as a noun…

 > "I'll bring you a pizza for 10,000 zibs"